com3dian/Grobidmonkey/Document/README.md

     - `showOutline` (bool): A flag indicating whether to print the outline structure.
 Defaults to False.

   Returns: A [`anytree.RenderTree`](https://anytree.readthedocs.io/en/stable/api/anytree.render.html#anytree.render.RenderTree) representation of the document outline.

+#### Tutorial

+You can check our [tutorial notebook](https://github.com/com3dian/Grobidmonkey/blob/master/Document/tutorial.ipynb) for an example use.